AdrianJar/Currency-calculator-react/README.md

 ## 📖Description

 Hello everyone, I’d like to show you my "Currency calculator" application.
+Exchange rates are downloaded from European Central Bank, so that we have all rates up to date!

+After recent update of my App I've added as mantioned before downloading by API (axios) data of rates and date from when rates are.
+There has been added Loading screen with loading animation and in case of failure of fetching data from API I've added failure message.

 So „Currency calculator" is a web application which allows you to calulate how much money in ZŁ is worth at 3 currencies:
 1. USD
 2. EURO
 3. GBP

-My web applications contains of 1 input 1 select and 2 buttons which are responsible for:
+My web applications contains of input, select and button which are responsible for:

 -  Input is responsible inserting amount in zł currency which we want to transfer.
 -  Select is responsible for choosing to which currency we want to calculate our amount.
 You can choose from 3 which are mentioned before.
 -  "Przelicz" Button is responsible for calculating amount of money in zł to one which you choose.
--  "Reset" Button is responsilbe for restarting APP to it's starting position.
-Resets input, currency and value.

 This web APP is a part of my Frontend Dev course in which I participate.